Miya (musician): Equipment

-Miya uses both Mesa Boogie Triple Rectifire guitar amplifiers and a Kemper Profiler for live performances with Mucc.
+Miya uses both Mesa/Boogie Triple Rectifier guitar amplifiers and a Kemper Profiler for live performances with Mucc.
 For Petite Brabancon, he uses Mesa Boogie Dual Rectifire amps.
 The cabinets feature the artwork created by Takato Yamamoto for the cover of Myakuhaku.
 He stated that he made Kemper profiles of all the expensive amps that L'Arc-en-Ciel guitarist Ken uses, such as Magnatone and Friedman.
 He is also a big fan of the Ecstasy series of cabinets made by Bogner in the 1990s, but has a hard time finding them.
 When Totalfat guitarist Kuboty posted about one he found on Instagram, Miya bought it immediately.
 Miya uses many effects pedals due to Mucc's wide range of music.
 He separates them into two guitar pedalboards (he previously had three) laid out in an L-like shape; the larger main one has those that are operated through a programmable switcher and is placed horizontally on one of his sides (his left in Mucc and his right in Petit Brabancon), while the smaller one placed in front of him is for those he operates in real time.
 The pedals are a mix of old and new and he is often switching them out, selling the ones he no longer will use.
 He has used a Boss SE-70 multi-effector since junior high school.